-SHAREHOLDER'S EQUITY declined in 2005 due to lower unrealized net capital gains on fixed income securities and dividends, partially offset by net income.
-The Company paid dividends of \$260 million to Allstate Insurance Company ("AIC", the Company's parent) in 2005.
-In addition, a dividend of \$16 million was recorded in connection with the purchase of fixed income securities from AIC and a non-cash dividend of \$15 million was recorded as a result of the settlement of certain reinsurance transactions with an unconsolidated affiliate (see Note 5 to the Consolidated Financial Statements).
+SHAREHOLDER'S EQUITY declined in 2006, due to dividends and lower unrealized net capital gains on fixed income securities, partially offset by net income.
+The Company paid dividends of \$675 million to Allstate Insurance Company ("AIC", the Company's parent) in 2006.
+Shareholder's equity declined in 2005 when compared to 2004, due to lower unrealized net capital gains on fixed income securities and dividends, partially offset by net income.
+The Company paid dividends of \$260 million to AIC in 2005.
+In addition, a dividend of \$16 million was recorded in 2005 in connection with the purchase of fixed income securities from AIC and a non-cash dividend of \$15 million was recorded as a result of the settlement of certain reinsurance transactions with an unconsolidated affiliate.